thrasher995/thrasher995.github.io/_posts/2022-03-03-intro-to-python-ds.md

 mermaid: true
 ---
 ## What is a data structure?
-A **data structure** is a particular way of organizing data in a computer so that it can be used effectively.<br />
+A **data structure** is a particular way of organizing data in a computer so that it can be used effectively.

 ## Comparison between common Data Structures in Python: